 14.00-15.00 | Room: M6

 Convenors: adelphi, German Federal Ministry for Education and Research, International Water Stewardship Program, Water as a Global Resource (GRoW)

 In this event, we discuss the water footprint as an instrument to inform decision making in the public and private sectors to identify water related hot-spots and discuss potential mitigation measures.
 Concepts like the water footprint can be helpful in gathering information about local water shortages and inefficient water usage.
 This may be relevant for corporations and their supply chains.
 To ensure that the water footprint is used in decision-making, insights will be given into current water footprint methodologies, as well as on how to develop synergies between researchers and practitioners to make better use of these insights.

 At this official event the GRoW projects will present their most recent policy brief "Advancing the Water Footprint into an instrument to support achieving the SDGs".

 The German Federal Ministry for Education and Research (BMBF) founded the initiative “Water as a global resource” (GRoW) three years ago.
 This network is made up of 90 organisation working in research, industry and working practically towards SDG 6 “Clean Water and Sanitation".

 09.00-10.30 | Room: M4

-Organisers: adelphi, Deltares, German Federal Department of Foreign Affairs, IHE Delft, Dutch Ministry of Foreign Affairs, World Resources Institute
+Organisers: adelphi, Deltares, German Federal Foreign Office (AA), IHE Delft, Dutch Ministry of Foreign Affairs, World Resources Institute